zhaorunchen/Lane-Finding/writeup.md

 Generate pipline can be described as: Input(RGB) -> Gray scale image -> Blur(denoise) -> Edge(binary) detection -> Region of interest -> Hough transform -> Draw lines

+Input(RGB) -> Gray scale image:
+  - This part is easy to understand, instead of dealing with color image, dealing with only one channel image can save time Gray scale image -> Blur(denoise):
+  - Using Gaussian filter with kernel size 5.